Rooted in community. Built on adventure.

 Preparing young people to make ethical, courageous choices.

-Thanks to the generosity of our Chartered Organization, Northminster Presbyterian Church, Springfield Scouting offers a single destination in Springfield, OH for the youth of Northridge and the surrounding community to experience all that Scouting America has to offer.
+Thanks to the generosity of our Chartered Organization, Northminster Presbyterian Church (weekly meetings will resume in August), Springfield Scouting offers a single destination in Springfield, OH for the youth of Northridge and the surrounding community to experience all that Scouting America has to offer.

 Our Scouting community aims to build self-confidence and independence, teamwork, a connection with nature, and lifelong leadership skills through age-appropriate outdoor experiences, service to our community, and weekly activities that teach valuable lessons in character development.